satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 ## Conclusion

-CloudFront is a very good CDN, but you should always test if your requests are cached correctly.
+CloudFront is a very good CDN, but you need to know what to do.
+As CDNs are the most relevant when there is high traffic, mistakes can increase your bill a lot or even lead to downtimes of your api/website/product.
+That's why it's important to have a close look to the details.
+It gives you the confidence to scale.

+If you want to add CloudFront to your API make sure that:
-- If you have a different `s-maxage` and `maxage` you need to overwrite the `Date` and `Age` header in CloudFront.
+- when you have a different `s-maxage` and `maxage` you need to overwrite the `Date` and `Age` header in CloudFront.
-- If you want to return `304` if the response hasn't changed since the last request, you need to set the `ETag` header in your origin.
+- when you want to return `304` if the response hasn't changed since the last request, you need to set the `ETag` header in your origin.

+I hope you learned something with this blog post.
+Thanks for reading :)

-Checkout the full CloudFormation template on Github: [https://github.com/feedm3/learning-caching-headers/blob/main/serverless.yml#L19-L88](https://github.com/feedm3/learning-caching-headers/blob/main/serverless.yml#L19-L88)
+Check out the full project - including the CloudFormation template - on Github: [https://github.com/satellytes/learning-caching-headers](https://github.com/satellytes/learning-caching-headers)